appium/appium-safari-driver/README.md

  - macOS (High Sierra or newer)
  - iOS Simulator (iOS version 13 or newer)
  - iOS Real Device (iOS version 13 or newer)

-Since the version 3.0.0 this driver is only compatible with Appium 2.
-Use the `appium driver install safari` CLI command to add it to your server dist.

 Safari driver allows to define multiple criterions for platform selection and also to fine-tune your automation session properties.
 This could be done via the following session capabilities: